OpenF2/F2/docs/src/app-development.md

 })
 ```

-<span class="label">Note</span> You may have noticed the presence of the function name `F2_jsonpCallback_com_companyname_appname` on the first line of the example above.
+<span class="label label-info">Note</span> You may have noticed the presence of the function name `F2_jsonpCallback_com_companyname_appname` on the first line of the example above.
 That function name is the callback and is explained in [App Manifest Response](#app-manifest-response).

 ### App Manifest Response

 OK, so you know about F2 apps and you're ready to write your own App Manifest.
-To go from zero to _something_, [download the F2 app starter zip](https://github.com/downloads/OpenF2/F2/Basic-F2-App-Template-1.0.4.zip).
+To go from zero to _something_, [download the F2 app starter zip](http://docs.openf2.org/F2-examples.zip).
 Once you have your `AppManifest` defined (or at least stubbed out), there's one important detail you need to know now&mdash;the App Manifest response format.

 As part of F2, containers register apps&mdash;typically hosted on different domains&mdash;using JSONP. **This means F2 App Manifest files must provide a JSONP callback function.** (If you don't know what JSONP is or how it works, we recommend [reading what Remy Sharp has to say](http://remysharp.com/2007/10/08/what-is-jsonp/) about it.)